Michigan Retail Fraud FAQs

 Can a non-U.S. citizen be deported because of retail fraud?

 Retail fraud, even a first-offense misdemeanor, is considered a Crime of Moral Turpitude (CMT).
 If you are charged with shoplifting, you face the possibility of deportation, removal, or inability to re-enter the United States.
-Knowledgeable defense lawyers, who are aware and cognizant of immigration consequences, will know how to negotiate for alternative resolutions with less or no impact on immigration matters or a petition for naturalization to become a U.S. citizen.
+Knowledgeable defense lawyers, who are aware and knowledgeable about immigration consequences, will know how to negotiate for alternative resolutions with less or no impact on immigration matters or a petition for naturalization to become a U.S. citizen.

 If I am stopped for shoplifting and released, will I have to go to court?

 For various reasons, an accused shoplifter is caught but released by loss prevention officers or police officers.
-Sometimes the person is given a ticket, but not always.
+Sometimes, the person is given a ticket, but not always.
 In these cases, the prosecutor charges the accused with a retail fraud charge on a later date, and the court will issue an arrest warrant.
-Frequently, the court will send the defendant a letter advising them of the issuance of the warrant; however, these notices tend to get lost or are never sent by the clerk resulting in an arrest when the defendant least expects.
+Frequently, the court will send the defendant a letter advising them of the issuance of the warrant; however, these notices tend to get lost or are never sent by the clerk, resulting in an arrest when the defendant least expects.
 Anyone in this situation should hire an attorney immediately who can watch for the warrant, prevent their client’s arrest, and attempt to negotiate with the prosecutor for lesser or no formal charges before the warrant is issued.
 The worst thing someone can do under these circumstances is to do nothing and wait to see what happens.
 Invariably, a skilled defense lawyer could have improved the situation but loses the opportunity to do so when the client waits for the charge to be filed in court.

 What happens to a first-time shoplifter?